pagreczner/putils/README.md

 ### Git Extensions
 Two git extenions that should make for easier adding of files to commit.

+_Make sure you include these file in your PATH for them to be accesable._

 #### git istatus
 This method shows the modified files with an index next to their file location.
 Works the same as `git status`.
 __Usage__